SendurLanter/SendurLanter.github.io/_pages/about.md

 Welcome!
 ======
 My name is **Chih-Ho Hsu (許智和)**.
 Currently, I'm pursuing the B.S. degree in Electrical Engineering with National Taiwan University (NTU) while serving research assistant under supervision the instruction of Prof. **Hung-Yu Wei**.

-My research interests include related issues in wireless communication and networking: Resource allocation and management, Social network, Edge/Fog computing, Multimedia streaming and Virtual reality.
-You may click [Publication list](https://sendurlanter.github.io/publications/) to know more about my research work, and click [Research & Projects list](https://sendurlanter.github.io/portfolio/) to see animated demo of my research.
+My research interests include related issues in Wireless Communication and Computer Network: edge/fog computing, multimedia streaming, caching, computation offloading, social network,  and virtual reality.

+Click [Research & Projects list](https://sendurlanter.github.io/portfolio/) to see animated demo of my research.

+Click [Publication list](https://sendurlanter.github.io/publications/) to know more about my research work.

+You may also contact me at: smyonlys@gmail.com

 More about me
 ======